 Same sex sex is also condemned in Romans 1:26-27, "For this reason God gave them up to dishonorable passions.
 For their women exchanged natural relations for those that are contrary to nature; and the men likewise gave up natural relations with women and were consumed with passion for one another, men committing shameless acts with men and receiving in themselves the due penalty for their error."
 (ESV)

 Some people claim that the Bible never condemns Lesbianism.
 One pastor claimed that "relations contrary to nature" by women refers to heterosexual relations with the woman on top of the man.
 He could have made a stronger case for it referring to anal sex between husbands and wives.
 But the context is clearly talking about same sex sex.
 Notice that the following verse begins, "In the same way, the men also abandoned natural relations with women and were inflamed with lust for one another."
 This verse defines natural relations as between men and women, and draws a clear parallel between men lusting after men and relations contrary to nature between women.
-Two basic principles of interpretation, letting the Bible define Bible terms, and letting the Bible interpret itself, have to be completely ignored in order to claim that this passage does not condemn lesbianism as well as homosexual relations.
+Two basic principles of interpretation, letting the Bible define Bible terms, and letting the Bible interpret itself, have to be completely ignored in order to claim that this passage does not condemn sex between women as well as sex between men.